juan-castrillon/sl-notes-v2/content/Git/collaboration/remotes.md

 ### Getting Data

-remote tracking branch
-  pointer to a branch in the remote cannot move it myself git branch -r

 #### Cloning a remote

 To "pull" a remote for the first time to a machine that does not have it, the `clone` command is used.